antaldaniel/danielantal.eu/content/english/talk/2019_10_09_praha/index.md

 authors = ["Daniel Antal, CFA"]

 # Abstract and optional shortened version.
-abstract = ""
+abstract = "360-degree workshop with music professionals from the live, recording, publishing parts and the granting and collective management functions of the Czech music industry, organized by SoundCzech."

 # Name of event and optional event URL.
-event = "360-degree workshop with music professionals from the live, recording, publishing parts and the granting and collective management functions of the Czech music industry, organized by SoundCzech." event_url = "https://www.svet-hub.cz/"
+event = "8-fields Music Development Workshop"
+event_url = "https://www.svet-hub.cz/"

 # Location of event.